hmuchalski/128a/syllabus-CHEM-129A/syllabus-129A.md

 ## Office hours and instructor availability

 I will be available for consultations for 30 min after each class meeting.
-Consultation appointments can be scheduled through Canvas calendar feature.
+Consultation appointments can be scheduled through Canvas calendar function "Find Appointments."
 Walk-in visits are welcome but appointments get first priority.

 # Course materials and technology

 - **Textbook:** "A Micro-scale Approach to Organic Laboratory Techniques, 6th edition" by Donald Pavia et al. published by Thompson/Brooks Cole.
 Previous editions will also be sufficient to learn the material but page numbers as well as problems will be different.
 - **Notebook:** Organic chemistry laboratory notebook from Hayden-McNeil, spiral-bound, (ISBN:9781930882461).
-General chemistry notebook (ISBN:978-1930882744) is also good but will not have organic chemistry-specific reference materials on covers.
+General chemistry notebook (ISBN:978-1930882744) is also good alternative but will not have organic chemistry-specific reference materials on covers.
 - **Personal protective equipment (PPE)**: Lab coat and approved safety goggles.
 Disposable nitrile gloves will be provided.
-- **Canvas:** The central repository for all course materials and information is our Canvas site, accessible through [https://fresnostate.instructure.com](https://fresnostate.instructure.com).
+- **Canvas:** The central repository for all course materials and information is our Canvas site, accessible through [https://fresnostate.instructure.com/courses/3782](https://fresnostate.instructure.com/courses/3782).
 The Canvas site will house your grades, links to handouts, videos, and other materials; and other course tools.

 # Laboratory Code of Safe Practices